stepchowfun/gigamesh/INSTALLATION.md

     - Create up a Cloud Storage bucket for serving the website.
 You must be [authorized to use the domain](https://cloud.google.com/storage/docs/domain-name-verification#who-can-create) for this to succeed.

       ```sh
-      export GCP_PROJECT=my-project-id # Change this to your project ID.
       export DOMAIN=www.gigamesh.io # Change this to your domain.
+      export GCP_PROJECT=gigamesh-293109 # Change this to your project ID.
       export GCS_LOCATION=us # Feel free to change this to a different location.

       gsutil mb -p "$GCP_PROJECT" -b on -c standard -l "$GCS_LOCATION" "gs://$DOMAIN"
       gsutil iam ch allUsers:objectViewer "gs://$DOMAIN"
       gsutil web set -m index.html "gs://$DOMAIN"